ietf-ccamp-wg/ietf-ccamp-layer0-types-ext-RFC9093-bis/draft-ietf-ccamp-rfc9093-bis.md

 --- abstract

 This document defines a collection of common data types, identities, and groupings in the YANG data modeling language.
-These common types and groupings, derived from the built-in YANG data types, identities, and groupings are intended to be imported by modules that model Layer 0 configuration and state capabilities, such as Wavelength Switched Optical Networks (WSONs) and flexi-grid Dense Wavelength Division Multiplexing (DWDM) networks.
+These common types and groupings, derived from the built-in YANG data types, identities, and groupings are intended to be imported by modules that model Optical Layer 0 configuration and state capabilities, such as Wavelength Switched Optical Networks (WSONs) and flexi-grid Dense Wavelength Division Multiplexing (DWDM) networks.

 This document obsoletes RFC 9093 by replacing the YANG module it contained with a new revision that includes additional YANG data types, identities and groupings.